peterbraden/genetic-lisa/readme.md

 ![One of the python versions](./images/mutation-64225.jpg)

-As the bottleneck in the program seemed to be the graphics library, I decided to rewrite the program in c, manipulating arrays of pixels so the fitness function would be blazing fast.
-Despite my rusty C skills, the many memory leaks, and platform inconsistencies (OS X zero fills malloc allocations, linux does not), I got a version running and left it overnight on a friends server.
+As the bottleneck in the program seemed to be the graphics library, I decided to rewrite the program in C, manipulating arrays of pixels so the fitness function would be fast.
+Despite my rusty C skills I got a version running and left it overnight on a friends server.

-Using a generation population of 100, in 19000 generations I had something that looked vaguely Da Vinciesque.
-If you squinted, it looked pretty good.
+Using a generation population of 100, in 19,000 generations I had something that looked vaguely Da Vinciesque.
+If you squinted it looked pretty good.
 Curiosity satisfied, I abandoned the project.

 ![The result from the C Program](./images/19690.png)

 ### 2010
 A year later I was playing with html5.
 I was interested in splitting computation